Since when did people start enjoying massages? Centuries ago! The ancient Egyptians and Chinese recorded their use in their medical writings.

 When you go to the doctor with back pain, for instance, you may discover that the issue begins in your ankles.
 Together with other medical professionals, Myths About Massage Therapy is helpful in promoting healing and may enhance the results of your treatment.

 Second myth: Massage therapy focuses mainly on muscles.

-Observation: Massage has a greater purpose than manipulating muscles.
+Observation: Massage therapy in Montreal has a greater purpose than manipulating muscles.
 As a result of massage, restricted areas of the fascia, which connects muscles, bones, and organs, can be stretched.
 It is possible to move fluid by hand to loosen joints, reduce swelling, and help people move more smoothly.
 In arthritic joints, reducing fluid build-up may reduce swelling and ease the pain.
 Moreover, massage can also improve the flow of lymph, which normally circulates throughout the body to fight infection, by reducing painful swelling.
 The movement of nutrients and waste products through the body is aided by massage, which increases blood circulation.